Vyral/bud-gragg/_posts/2018-12-28-what-do-our-clients-want-to-know-about-real-estate.md

 &nbsp;

 We recently had our pie giveaway and it’s always one of our favorite events of the year.
-We give away free Thanksgiving pies, have some snacks and libations, and get to talk to a lot of our “VICs” (Very Important Clients). **After getting to talk to so many of you about your lives and about real estate, we wanted to answer a few of the most common questions we heard from you today**.
+We give away free Thanksgiving pies, have some snacks and libations, and get to talk to a lot of our “VICs” (Very Important Clients). **After getting to talk to so many of you about your lives and about real estate, we wanted to answer a few of the most common questions that we heard from you today**.

 *“Having rented for decades, what are the benefits of homeownership other than building equity?
 If the current market is a seller’s market, is it a good time to buy or should I wait?”*